 If LJMU were to leave the Campus Agreement at some future date, it would be necessary to be able to distinguish those licences we owned from the ones we had rented under Campus.
 It is therefore incumbent on departments to record the use of Campus licences and to maintain knowledge of how these have been deployed.

-All standard staff PCs connected to the University network are licensed centrally and there is no need for individual staff to be concerned with Microsoft software licensing unless they have a non-standard or standalone PC which is not supported by PLN.
+All standard staff PCs connected to the University network are licensed centrally and there is no need for individual staff to be concerned with Microsoft software licensing unless they have a non-standard or standalone PC which is not supported by ITS.
 In this case, you should approach your departmental support if there is software in the Campus Agreement you wish to obtain.

 Staff Home Use Rights